ElphysAlvarez01/How-to-Use-FRED-API/README.md

 ## Retrieving the API From The FRED Site
 - Go to the site here - https://fredaccount.stlouisfed.org/apikeys
 - Request an API Key.
 They will ask for your email and information.
 However, the API is Free and you will receive it on the same day.
+- I recommend you use the documentation to understand how to retrieve the information. https://fred.stlouisfed.org/docs/api/fred/
 - Once you receive the API key, add it to the code like the example below.
 You might need at least two API codes depending on how much data you try to retrieve.

 ```